 Consider your highest intentions of the day.
 What are they?
 Perhaps to show your love, to create a smile or bring a moment of happiness.
 If you dig a little deeper behind those intentions, you will find the source of this comes from your heart…from your love…from your innate goodness within.
 Yes, it sounds corny, but it’s true!

-I’d like to invite you to experiment, and find out what happens.
+I’d like to invite you to experiment and find out what happens.
 Today, remain attentive to your heart, to your love and to your concern for others.
 Let your highest intention remain the driver in what gets your attention.
 Don’t be drawn in by lower intentions, reactivity or the negatives of others.
 Walk away from those quickly.

 By turning toward your own heart, and holding love present, notice how easily you can smile.
 Notice how easily you can enjoy the smallest of moments.
 Notice how easily the beauty of the day is available to you.
 Notice how easy it is to simply sit with your son or daughter, and be present to their play, their laughter or their learning.
 In these moments, trust that few words may be needed.
 This is not always true, but you may find it to be that way.

 The bottom line: Consider being present to the source of your highest intentions for the day, and engage your world with that awareness in mind.
 For most, it will be your own Love leading throughout the day.
-And that alone will open the door to more joy and happiness for you and your love ones.
+And that alone will open the door to more joy and happiness for you and your loved ones.